ArmaLite: History

-A derivative of the AR-18 was the AR-100 series.
-It came in four variants: the closed-bolt AR-101 assault rifle and AR-102 carbine, and the open-bolt fired AR-103 carbine and AR-104 light machine gun with ejecting magazines.
+A derivative of the AR-16 was the AR-100 series.
+It came in four variants: the closed-bolt AR-101 rifle and AR-102 carbine, and the open-bolt fired AR-103 carbine and AR-104 light machine gun with ejecting magazines.
 ArmaLite intended the weapon to increase a squad's firepower and mobility.
 It was never adopted but led to the Ultimax 100.

 By the 1970s, ArmaLite had essentially stopped all new rifle development, and the company effectively ceased operations.
 In 1983, ArmaLite was sold to the Elisco Tool Manufacturing Company of the Philippines.
-The AR-18 tooling at the Costa Mesa shop went to the Philippines.
+The AR-18 tooling at the Costa Mesa factory went to the Philippines.
 At the same time, some of the remaining ArmaLite employees acquired the remaining inventory of parts for the AR-17 and AR-18.
 Elisco had planned to pitch the AR-18 as a replacement for the license-produced M16A1 then in service with the Armed Forces of the Philippines and such made several modifications to the design.
-Twenty (20) prototypes of four types (AR 101, AR 102, AR 103, AR 104) were built and underwent testing and evaluation.
-About 3,500 of these rifles, collectively designated the AR Series 100 were approved for production.
-Production plans for the AR Series 100 would fail to push through as Elisco would dissolve and liquidate its assets in the late 1980s.
+Twenty (20) prototypes of four types (AR 101, AR 102, AR 103, and the AR 104) were built and underwent testing and evaluation.
+About 3,500 of the rifles, collectively designated the AR Series 100 were approved for production.
+Production plans for the AR Series 100 failed to be completed as Elisco dissolved and liquidated its assets in the late 1980s.